iterative/dvc.org/public/static/docs/command-reference/get.md

   an existing directory is specified, then the output will be placed inside of it.

-- `--rev` - `url` is expected to represent a Git repository for this option to have an effect.
+- `--rev` - `url` is expected to contain a Git repository for this option to have an effect.
 Specific
   [Git revision](https://git-scm.com/book/en/v2/Git-Internals-Git-References)
   (such as a branch name, a tag, or a commit hash) of the repository to download the file or directory from.
 The tip of the default branch is used by default when this option is not specified.

-- `--show-url` - `url` is expected to represent a DVC project for this option to have an effect (as opposed to a Git-only, non-DVC repository).
-When `--show-url` is used, instead of downloading the file or directory, this command just prints the storage location (URL) of the target data.
+- `--show-url` - `path` is expected to represent a DVC-tracked file for this option to have an effect.
+Instead of downloading the file or directory, just print the storage location (URL) of the target data.

 - `-h`, `--help` - prints the usage/help message, and exit.